aksenia/nbd24-workshop/doc/Discovery-of-new-methods.md

 Solutions/proposal:
 1. Stronger collaborations
 2. Build from scratch the technology with clinicians, or collaborate with them from the beginning
 3. Centralized resource allocation to process the data
+4. Need of proof-of-concept technology